 In January 2012, the European Commission announced its intention to reform data protection rules.
 The Commission proposed that the existing Directive would be replaced by a Regulation, binding on every member state.
-Since the implementation date of 25th May 2018 fell prior to the date the UK will exit the EU all UK organisations and all foreign companies processing the data of EU residents must be compliant with the General Data Protection Regulation (GDPR) from this date.
+Since the implementation date of 25th May 2018 fell prior to the date the UK exited the EU all UK organisations and all foreign companies processing the data of EU residents had to be compliant with the General Data Protection Regulation (GDPR) from this date.

 Data protection law, including the GDPR, covers the processing of 'personal data' which means any information relating to an identifiable person.
 Schools and other education establishments will be processing personal data relating to staff, but also to others, such as pupils/students.
 The information available here is focussed predominantly on the HR and employment implications of GDPR and ensuring compliance in this particular area.

-GDPR implementation did not end on 25th May 2018.
-For many schools and other education establishments, compliance efforts will be ongoing for many months and - of course - compliance is not a one-off exercise in any event.
+GDPR implementation did not end on 25th May 2018 as compliance is not a one-off exercise.
 Many of the changes brought in by the GDPR are about ensuring organisations incorporate data protection principles into day-to-day processes and practices so that considering the implications for personal data becomes the norm.